elisagdelope/ESM2-bindingsites/README.md

   - **Complexity Reduction**: Consider reducing the model's complexity by training a LoRA for different weight matrices to prevent potential overfitting and improve generalization.
   - **Class Imbalance**: If the dataset has a class imbalance, techniques such as resampling or utilizing class weights might be beneficial.

-In conclusion, the model performs well on the training dataset and maintains a reasonably good performance on the test dataset, demonstrating a solid generalization capability.
+So, the model performs well on the training dataset and maintains a reasonably good performance on the test dataset, demonstrating a good generalization capability.
 However, the decrease in certain metrics like precision and F1-score in the test dataset compared to the training dataset indicates room for improvement to optimize the model further for unseen data.
 It would be advantageous to enhance precision without significantly compromising recall to achieve a more harmonious balance between the two.

 ## Running Inference

 You can download and run [this notebook](https://huggingface.co/AmelieSchreiber/esm2_t12_35M_lora_binding_sites_v2_cp3/blob/main/testing_and_inference.ipynb) to test out any of the ESMB models.
 Be sure to download the datasets linked to in the notebook.
-Note, if you would like to run the models on the train/test split to get the metrics, you may need to do locally or in a Colab Pro instance as the datasets are quite large and will not run in a standard Colab (you can still run inference on your own protein sequences though).
+Note, if you would like to run the models on the train/test split to get the metrics, you may need to do so locally or in a Colab Pro instance as the datasets are quite large and will not run in a standard Colab (you can still run inference on your own protein sequences though).